ombr/pousse/README.md

 end
 ```

-Add this line to your layout :
+Add this line to your layout:

 ```
 # Everybody is your channel